 The MacKenzie King Honors program provides opportunities for involvement in scholarly independent work, one-on-one interaction with faculty, and an in-depth study related to your major.
 Learn more.

-Students in the program take a variety of retail-specific and related courses to create a well-rounded, business-focused major.
-The course of study includes professional development, knowledge of industry-specific business and sales applications, and hands-on retailing experiences.
-For detailed information about courses and requirements, view the Retail and Fashion Merchandising undergraduate course program listing.
+Students in the program take a variety of retail specific and related courses to create a well-rounded, business focused major.
+The plan of study includes professional development, knowledge of industry-specific business and sales applications, and hands-on retailing experiences.

-Students complete work experiences during both the junior and senior years.
-The junior level, one credit hour, work experience (RFM 3910) equips students with the entry-level competencies necessary to obtain and succeed in a comprehensive internship program.
+Students complete two work experiences for the program.
+The first, one credit hour, work experience (RFM 2910) equips students with the entry level competencies necessary to obtain and succeed in a comprehensive internship program.
 The internship course is variable (RFM 4910) and is placed in either the junior or senior year once course prerequisites are met.
-RFM 4910 is a rigorous semester-long, full-time internship for academic credit.
-Placing the internship in the senior year allows students to embark on an internship with the ability to apply competencies obtained from major courses and results in a more meaningful and productive experience for both the employee and the employer.
+RFM 4910 is a rigorous semester-long, full-time internship for academic credit and allows students to apply competencies obtained from major courses to result in a meaningful and productive experience for both the employee and the employer.
 Students must be completing their work hours during the semester or summer in which they are enrolled in these classes.

 - Capstone Course:

-The capstone course (RFM 4800) serves as an intensive personal and professional assessment tool for prospective leaders in the retail merchandising and fashion product development industry.
+The capstone course (RFM 4800) serves as an intensive personal and professional assessment tool for prospective leaders in the retail and fashion industry.

 Facilities and Resources

-The Retail and Fashion Merchandising program is housed in the newly renovated McCracken Hall and includes:
+The Retail and Fashion Merchandising program is housed in the newly renovated McCracken Hall, which includes: